awsdocs/amazon-lookout-for-vision-developer-guide/doc_source/getting-started.md

 1. In the **AWS CLI commands** section, copy the `detect-anomalies` AWS CLI command\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lookout-for-vision/latest/developer-guide/images/getting-started/get-started-model-detect-anomalies.png)

 1. At the command prompt, analyze an anomalous image by entering the `detect-anomalies` command from the previous step\.
 For the `--body` parameter, specify an anomalous image from the getting started `test-images` folder on your [computer](#getting-started-prepare-files)\.
+If you are using the `lookoutvision` profile to get credentials, add the `--profile lookoutvision-access` parameter\.
 For example:

    ```
    aws lookoutvision detect-anomalies \
      --project-name getting-started \
      --model-version 1 \
      --content-type image/jpeg \
-     --body /path/to/test-images/test-anomaly-1.jpg
+     --body /path/to/test-images/test-anomaly-1.jpg \
+     --profile lookoutvision-access
    ```

    The output should look similar to the following: